-The eyes are the best sense in penguins.
-A membrane enables sharp vision underwater and in the air.
-Penguin eyes are adapted for underwater vision.
-Their eyes are their primary means of locating prey and avoiding predators.
-On land penguins are near sighted.
+The eyes are the keenest sense in penguins.
+A penguin’s eyes are adapted to see clearly underwater and in the air.
+Their eyes are the primary sense used to find prey and avoid predators.

-Penguins have exhibited colour vision, sensitive to blue, green and violet light.
+Penguins have colour vision, and are sensitive to blue, green and violet light.

 The olfactory lobe in a penguin’s brain is large, and it is thought that some penguins may use smell to help locate their food.

 Taste is poorly developed in birds and is assumed to be the same in penguins, although limited research has been carried out.